United States

 • Travel and entertainment expenses, subject to certain limitations.
 Note that the deductible amount for meals and entertainment expenses was limited to 50% of actual costs.

-Business expenses were deductible only to the extent that, when added to other miscellaneous itemised deductions, they exceeded 2% of adjusted gross income.
+Employee business expenses were deductible only to the extent that, when added to other miscellaneous itemised deductions, they exceeded 2% of adjusted gross income.
 However, unreimbursed moving expenses were not subject to the 2% floor and were deductible in arriving at adjusted gross income.
 Reimbursements for moving expenses may have been eligible for exclusion from an employee's income; if reimbursement of moving expenses was excluded, then the expenses were not deductible by the employee.

 Personal deductions

-Non-resident aliens may deduct, subject to limitations, casualty and theft losses incurred in the United States, contributions to US charitable organisations, and state and local income taxes.
+Non-resident aliens may deduct, subject to limitations, casualty and theft losses incurred in the United States, certain contributions to US charitable organisations, and state and local income taxes.

 Interest and alimony expenses

-No deduction is allowed for personal interest.
-However, interest paid on investment debt is deductible, but only to the extent that there is net investment income (i.e. investment income net of investment expenses other than interest).
+Personal interest also does not include interest paid on investment debt.
+Such interest is deductible but only to the extent that there is net investment income (i.e. investment income net of investment expenses other than interest).
 Disallowed excess investment interest expense may be claimed as a deduction in subsequent years, to the extent of net investment income.

 Alimony is not deductible (for divorces occurring after 31 December 2018).